UCTB: An Urban Computing Tool Box for Building Spatiotemporal Prediction Services: Workflow Methodology

-The standardized dataset format functions as an intermediary between raw data and the interface that UCTB can accept.
-Users only need to preprocess their raw data into this format before using UCTB for their applications.
-The UCTB standardized dataset is structured as key-value pairs using the pickle protocol.
-The primary information for each key-value pair is listed in Table~\ref{table: dataset_format}.
+The procedure of data Conversion not only presents in existing works of STP library~\cite{shao2023exploring,libcity_2021}, but it is also an fundamental part in time series prediction librarys\footnote{https://github.com/jgasthaus/gluon-ts}.
+This procedure often defines a standardized data format as an intermediary between raw data and the interface that subsequent procedures can accept.
+Users only need to preprocess their raw data into this format before using UCTB for their scenarios.